megaannum/self/README.md

 Anyway, time pasted and I moved onto other projects without really finishing this script.
-Then I wanted to create a Scala language comment generation script much like the jcommenter.Vim script for Java.
+Then I wanted to create a Scala language comment generation script much like the jcommenter.
+Vim script for Java.
 My first cut, version 1.0, was all imperative: enumerations for the different entity types (class, object, method, etc.); with functions for different behaviors and